Two conspiracy theorists have once again… gone way too far.

 “Before talking to him today, I thought he was trying to play some angle,” Pomeroy said.
 “But I think he’s truly demented.
 I think he truly believes his own rhetoric.
 I can’t explain it.”

-The conspiracy theorist was arrested during a White Lives Matter rally in Austin two years ago.
-He has a lengthy arrest history from the 1980s and 1990s for burglary, driving while intoxicated, assault and evading arrest.
+Two years ago, Robert Ussery was arrested during a White Lives Matter rally in Austin, Texas.
+Robert Ussery has a lengthy arrest history from the 1980s and 1990s for burglary, driving while intoxicated, assault and evading arrest.
 Online sources describe him as an Austin or Lockhart resident.

 On a Sutherland Springs community Facebook page, members have been warning each other about Ussery and Mann.
 Some have brainstormed what they could do to get the pair to stop.

-When Pomeory clambered out of his car at midday Monday, he recognized Ussery immediately and remained cool while Ussery screamed at him.
-When Ussery refused to leave, Pomeroy began to hope the pair would stay until deputies arrived.
+When Pomeory clambered out of his car at midday Monday, he recognized Ussery immediately.
+Pomeroy remained cool while Ussery screamed at him.
+Michael Ussery refused to leave and Pomeroy hoped the pair would stay until deputies arrived.

-“We’ve already had to deal with one person that lived in an alternate reality,” Pomeroy said, referring to Devin Kelley of New Braunfels, the 26-year-old gunman who, after killing the people in the church, killed himself.
+“We’ve already had to deal with one person that lived in an alternate reality.”
+Pomeroy said, referring to Devin Kelley of New Braunfels.
+The 26-year-old gunman killed himself after murdering church goers.